resema/Notepad/README.md

 - Artificial intelligence
 - Robotics

+My latest journeys are in the field of computer graphics such as
+- OpenGL
+- DirectX 11

 The main reason for this blog is to help myself to look up things I read or learned.
 If it helps others I'm very happy.